Frisco Waterfront: Plot

 Gubernatorial candidate Glen Burton hates newspaper editor Dan Elliott, who married Glen's former wife, Alice.
 On election day in San Francisco, Glen and Dan are both voting in a tent when a truck runs into it.
 As Glen is taken to the operating room, political boss Corrigan tells him that he is wrong to hate Dan.
 In the operating room, Glen relives his life.

-In 1917 Glen and Alice were engaged, but Glenn is shipped out to serve in World War One and is reported as missing in action.
-Dan proposes marriage to Alice and she accepts but then Glenn appears, accusing Dan of being a war coward and trying to steal Alice.
+In 1917, Glen and Alice were engaged, but Glenn was shipped out to serve in World War One and is reported as missing in action.
+Dan proposes marriage to Alice, and she accepts, but then Glenn appears, accusing Dan of being a war coward and trying to steal Alice.

-Glen and Alice get married and Glen studies to be a lawyer but is unable to find a job.
-Dan offers him one but Glen refuses.
+Glen and Alice get married, and Glen studies to be a lawyer but is unable to find a job.
+Dan offers him one, but Glen refuses.

-Glen gets a job on the waterfront and becomes foreman, but Alice is upset at his lack of ambition.
-This causes them to argue and she leaves him.
+Glen gets a job on the waterfront and becomes a foreman, but Alice is upset at his lack of ambition.
+This causes them to argue, and she leaves him.

 Alice suggests to Dan that they use Glen's hatred of them to inspire his ambition.
-Corrigan gets Glen a job in the district attorney's office and Glen works his way up to district attorney.
+Corrigan gets Glen a job in the district attorney's office, and Glen works his way up to district attorney.
 Glenn eventually runs for governor.

 Glen goes through the operation successfully and wakes up to discover he has won the election and that Dan has died.
 Glen reunites with Alice.